-Animated GIF Frame Extractor is an ultra-lightweight and easy-to-use GIF frame extraction tool that can help you quickly extract a single frame or all frames from an animated GIF image.
+Animated GIF Frame Extractor is an ultra-lightweight and easy-to-use GIF frame extraction tool that enables you to quickly extract a single frame or all frames from an animated GIF image.
 Since the official website is offline, download it from Softpedia: https://www.softpedia.com/get/Multimedia/Graphic/Graphic-Others/Animated-Gif-Frame-Extractor.shtml.

-You'll be surprised at its file size, only 35KB, and this portable tool can be run out of the box without installation.
+You'll be amazed by its file size, only 35KB, and this portable tool can be run out of the box without installation.
 After you load a GIF, you're able to preview all frames in the left column, simply select your desired moment and save the current frame or all frames in JPG or PNG format.

 GIF Image Tools is also an open source lightweight utility in only 68.5KB, but you can hardly imagine that it's a two-in-one program integrated with both GIF to frames extractor and images to GIF maker.
 Here is the download link: https://sourceforge.net/projects/giftools/.